garrandall/popular-music-data/tracks/the-good-stuff-kenny-chesney.md

   start_date: '2002-10-19'
 ---

-Well, me an' my lady had our first big fight
+Well, me and my lady had our first big fight
 So I drove around 'til I saw the neon light
 A corner bar, an it just seemed right
 So I pulled up

 Not a soul around but the old bar keep
-Down at the end an' looking half asleep
+Down at the end and looking half asleep
-An he walked up, an' said: "What'll it be?"
+An he walked up, and said: "What'll it be?"
 I said: "The good stuff"

 He didn't reach around for the whiskey